Flat Water Rafting in the Desert

 Hoover Dam is a destination unto itself but rafters see Hoover Dam as few others see it - from the bottom.
 The dam looks big from the top but from the bottom it is even more impressive.
 The guides share fascinating stories dealing with the construction of the dam and point out various aspects of it not visible from the top.
 The dam is 726.4 feet from the foundation rock to the roadway on its top, and the towers add another 40 feet.
 The amount of concrete used to build the dam could have paved a highway 16 feet wide from San Francisco to New York City.
 Two canyons nearby are canyons no more, as they were filled to the top with the rock excavated to create the dam.
 When it was completed in 1936, it was the world’s largest hydroelectric power generating station and the world’s largest concrete structure.
-Currently they are constructing a new bridge across the span because traffic backups on the only road that traverses the dam are frequent.

 The Colorado River twists and turns through 12 miles of Black Canyon, surrounded by majestic 2000-foot rocky walls.
 Many people consider rafting on this portion of the Colorado River below the dam more scenic because the canyon is narrower than it is above the dam.
 All rafters and the guide are ever vigilant, looking for desert wildlife such as cormorants, great blue herons, bald eagles, and Bighorn Sheep.
 Along the way the guide shares information on the area’s geology, and miners, along with their personal boating and hiking experiences.

 The pontoon raft puts ashore at Swim Beach for lunch, which is provided.
 On a hot summer day it is the perfect spot for swimming but if it is too cold for swimming there is time for walking on the beach, climbing the rocks, and basking in the sun.

 With luck the raft, depending on the water level, can put into Emerald Cave.